md-galib-hossain/multiformstage-frontend/README.md

 # Multi-Stage Mars Visit Application Form

 Welcome to the Multistaged Form Project!
-This repository contains both frontend code for a multi-step form designed for submitting responses to the Mars Visit Application Form.
+This repository contains frontend code for a multi-step form designed for submitting responses to the Mars Visit Application Form.

 ## Table of Contents